softavail/Push-Notification-SDK/ios/README.md

             })
   ```

-4. Tell to the SDK for group identifier.
+4. Set the group identifier in the SDK.
   *IMPORTANT*
   You must declare `groupBundle` before `appID` and `callbackURI`
 > Swift